danielhooverc/Pandas-Demo/README.md

 # Pandas-Demo

-# Demo Project: Data Engineering with Pandas and Numpy
+# Demo Project: Data Processing with Pandas and Numpy
 * This demo project demonstrates data engineering tasks using Pandas and Numpy for Excel data manipulation.

 # Features